-Over time RGP lenses have made many leaps in progress.
+Over time RGP contact lenses have made many leaps in progress and their Dk levels.
 The early models were classified as Low Dk, and were followed by Medium Dk (15-30), and High Dk (31-60).
 But then improvements kept coming, and better category names were needed.
 Super Dk includes value of 61-100, and Hyper Dk is anything above that.

 Since the level of oxygen passed through the lenses has risen so much, there are now RGP lenses available that can be worn for extended periods of time, even over night.

-Eventually, fluorine was added to GP lens polymers to solve these problems.
-Today's fluoro-silicone/acrylate GP lenses are optimized for oxygen permeability, lens stability and surface wetting characteristics.
+Eventually, fluorine was added to RGP lens polymers to solve these problems.
+Today's fluoro-silicone/acrylate RGP lenses are optimized for oxygen permeability, lens stability and surface wetting characteristics.

 Because of their hardness and because they do not fluctuate significantly in their water content, gas permeable contacts generally have superior optical characteristics and provide sharper vision than soft lenses.

-Soft lenses are popular because of their comfort, and RGP lenses due to their superior vision correcting ability and oxygen permeability.
-But the demand for a lens that does both was high enough that hybrid lenses were developed.
-These lenses are the best of both worlds, and use the same materials found in the other lenses detailed above.
+Soft contact lenses are popular because of their comfort, and RGP lenses due to their superior vision correcting ability and oxygen permeability, not surprisingly there was demand for a lens that does both, hence the introduction of hybrid contact lenses.
+Hybrid lenses are the best of both worlds, and use the same materials found in the other lenses detailed above.

-However, they have not gained widespread use, mainly because it is hard to attach the soft skirt to the rigid silicone lens and so their lifespan was limited as the soft skirt often became detached.
-This often happened on removal, as removal is tricky - you cannot 'pinch' them to get them out, like a soft lens, and you cannot use your lids and finger pressure to blink them out, like a RGP.
+Hybrid contact lenses have not gained the widespread use that was anticipated, mainly because it is hard to attach the soft skirt to the rigid silicone lens and so their lifespan was limited as the soft skirt often became detached.
+This would often happened on removal, as you cannot 'pinch' them to get them out, like a soft lens, and you cannot use your lids and finger pressure to blink them out, like a RGP.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP